Crimes against the person increased by 23 percent last year

 Another 34 alleged offenders, he added, were also murdered while on release.

-Meanwhile, armed robberies during the 2022 period also jumped by 34 percent, with firearms continuing to be the weapon of choice for criminals.
+Meanwhile, armed robberies jumped by 34 percent last year, with firearms continuing to be the weapon of choice for criminals.
+There were 555 of these incidents recorded in 2022 when compared to 415 reported in the year before.

+“There was an off-duty police officer who followed that individual and not being armed. . .what if the officer was harmed and engaged that youngster who would’ve maybe opened fire,” he said.

+“There may have been a shoot-out, who knows?
+But the young man was charged and put before the court—a 15-year-old.
+I didn’t leave that just like that.
+I instructed the commander of CID to reach out to Social Services so that they could do an investigation at the home of this young man.”

-With respect to sex crimes, there was a 14 percent overall increase, with 204 cases reported in 2022.
+With respect to sex crimes, there was a 14 percent overall increase, with 204 cases reported.

 The year before saw 179 incidents.